amoAHCP/openshift-workshop/README.md

 - Step 5, demonstrates the usage of a custom Dockerfile together with the Fabric8 plugin
 - In Step 6 we split the application into a frontend a write and a read service
 - In Step 7 we add a second frontend and use a different approach for service discovery
+- In Step 8 and 9 we will look at config maps as a mechanism to externalize configuration.
+- In Step 10 we will use secrets to store sensitive data.
+- In Step 11 we will creat and use a template.
+- In Step 12 we will buildour own S2I builder image.